jenkins-infra/jenkins-wiki-exporter/README.md

 Jenkins Wiki Exporter
 =====================

 Service to convert jenkins plugin Wiki format to github Markdown or Asciidoc.
-It was hosted at https://jenkins-wiki-exporter.jenkins.io, now deprecated and archived, the corresponding code has been imported in [jenkins-infra/infra-reports](https://github.com/jenkins-infra/infra-reports).
+It was hosted at https://jenkins-wiki-exporter.jenkins.io, now deprecated and archived.
+The corresponding code has been imported in [jenkins-infra/infra-reports](https://github.com/jenkins-infra/infra-reports).
 See https://github.com/jenkins-infra/helpdesk/issues/3059

 ## Usage